Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Efficiency Optimization

 Equation(~\ref{eq:pot_b}) shows that the potential has a barrier of height $E<U_{0}$ at $x=0$, coinciding with the position of the potential minima in our original model.

 In Fig.~\ref{fig:motor_caseII}, we plot $-\dot{W}$, various components of $\dot{Q}_{1}$ and $\eta$ as a function of the barrier height $E$ at $x=0$ normalized by $U_{0}$.
-At $E/U_{0}=0$, the temperature boundary coincides with a potential minima and the kinetic energy contribution is large thus leading to a low efficiency.
-As we increase $E/U_{0}$, the irreversible heat transfer via kinetic energy decreases as the recrossing of the Brownian particle near the temperature boundary at $x=0$ is reduced on account of a potential maxima there.
-However, the motor velocity and consequently the power is diminished as well because the asymmetry around a potential minima due to the inhomogeneous temperature decreases.
+At $E/U_{0}=0$, the temperature boundary coincides with a potential minimum and the kinetic energy contribution is large thus leading to a low efficiency.
+As we increase $E/U_{0}$, the irreversible heat transfer via kinetic energy as well as the net entropy production decreases as the recrossing of the Brownian particle near the temperature boundary at $x=0$ is reduced on account of a potential maximum there.
+However, the motor velocity and consequently the power is diminished as well because the asymmetry around a potential minimum due to the inhomogeneous temperature decreases.
 The efficiency is maximized for $0<E/U_{0}<1$, as shown in Fig.~\ref{fig:motor_caseII}, though it remains far below the Carnot limit ($\eta_{C}=0.5$).
-Figure~\ref{fig:motor_caseII} also shows qualitative agreement between the inertial Langevin equation and MD simulation.